stephan83/stephan83.github.com/_posts/2011-12-07-use-this-theme-on-github.md

 baseline: How to create your own blog on github using this Jekyll theme.
 ---

-If you have a github account, you can easily use this minimalist theme to create your own blog using these few steps.
+If you have a github account, you can easily use this minimalist theme to create your own blog by following these few steps.

 ### Fork the project